pool

 Middleware Support¶

 The package supports middleware pattern similar to HTTP middleware in Go.
-Middleware can be used to add cross-cutting concerns like: - Retries with backoff - Timeouts - Panic recovery - Metrics and logging - Error handling
+Middleware can be used to add cross-cutting concerns like: - Retries with backoff - Timeouts - Panic recovery - Rate limiting - Metrics and logging - Error handling

 Built-in middleware: